Fall Protection Strategies For Imetco Standing Seam Roofs

 Non-Penetrating Fall Protection is Critical for IMETCO Standing Seam Roofs

 The goal here is simple: protect the worker without compromising the roof system.
 In 2026, the only way to achieve both is with non-penetrating fall protection.
 Using non-penetrating anchors maintains the building's weathertight integrity while remaining fully compliant with OSHA regulations.
-The two most popular non-penetrating anchor methods include seam-mounted and ridge-mounted anchors.
+The following products provide a complete safety solution for IMETCO profiles:

-The Standing Seam Roof Anchor (SSRA) product line is the most versatile solution for IMETCO profiles because it is a modular system that scales from a simple tie-off point to a full-blown horizontal lifeline.
-The foundation of this system is the SSRA1 Seam Anchor.
+- SSRA1 Standing Seam Roof Anchor: The foundation of this system.
 Weighing only 4.5 lbs, this is the lightest 5,000-lb certified anchor on the market.
-It uses a patented design with 12 stainless steel set screws to grip the seam without the need for bulky, damaging compression plates.
-It's compatible with over 500 profiles, making it the primary choice for IMETCO's flagship steel panels.
-The SSRA1 has a removable D-ring that allows workers to attach various adapter plates for expanded functionality.
+It uses a patented design featuring 12 stainless steel set screws to grip the seam without bulky, damaging compression plates.

 For standard 22-gauge steel IMETCO panels, you have the choice of cupped-tip stainless steel set screws torqued to 90 in-lbs or nylon-tip set screws torqued to 180-200 in-lbs.
 For 24-gauge steel panels, use the nylon-tipped set screws with 180-200 in-lbs of torque.